-Frequently Asked Questions About FT.com Trial
+Frequently Asked Questions about FT.com Trial

 What is included in my trial?

-During your trial period, you will have full digital access to FT.com with all the features included in both our Standard Digital and Premium Digital packages.
-The Standard Digital package provides access to a wide range of global news, analysis, and expert opinions.
-On the other hand, the Premium Digital package offers additional benefits such as access to our premier business column, Lex, and 15 curated newsletters covering key business themes with original, in-depth reporting.
-For a detailed comparison of the Standard and Premium Digital packages, please visit [FT.com](https://www.ft.com).
+During your trial, you will have full access to FT.com, including content from both our Standard Digital and Premium Digital packages.
+With Standard Digital, you can access a wide range of global news, analysis, and expert opinion.
+Premium Digital provides additional benefits such as access to our premier business column, Lex, and 15 curated newsletters covering key business themes with original, in-depth reporting.
+For a detailed comparison between Standard and Premium Digital, click here.

 What happens at the end of my trial?

-If you take no action, you will be automatically enrolled in our premium digital monthly subscription plan, which costs $69 per month and grants you complete access to FT.com.
-However, if you wish to make cost savings, you have the flexibility to change your plan at any time online through the “Settings & Account” section.
-As an alternative, you can choose to pay annually at the end of your trial period and enjoy a 20% discount on the premium access.
+If you take no action, you will be automatically enrolled in our premium digital monthly subscription plan, which costs $69 per month and gives you complete access to FT.com.
+However, you have the flexibility to change your plan at any time during the trial period by visiting the “Settings & Account” section.
+This allows you to select a plan that suits your needs and preferences.

 When can I cancel?

-You have the freedom to change or cancel your subscription or trial at any time through the online platform.
-Simply log into the “Settings & Account” section and select the “Cancel” option on the right-hand side.
-Please note that even if you cancel your subscription, you will still be able to enjoy full access until the end of your current billing period.
+You can change or cancel your subscription or trial at any time online.
+Simply log into the “Settings & Account” section and select “Cancel” on the right-hand side.
+Even if you cancel during your trial period, you will still have full access to FT.com until the end of your current billing period.

 What forms of payment can I use?

-We accept various forms of payment including credit cards, debit cards, and PayPal.
-This ensures that you have convenient options to finalize your subscription or trial payment.
+Absolutely!
+You can change your subscription plan at any time during your trial period or after.
+If you would like to retain premium access and save 20%, you can choose to pay annually at the end of your trial.
+Alternatively, you may also decide to downgrade to the Standard Digital package, which offers a robust journalistic offering that fulfills the needs of many users.
+To compare the features of Standard and Premium Digital, click here.

-We hope that these FAQs have provided you with all the necessary information regarding your trial period on FT.com.
-Should you have any further queries or require assistance, please do not hesitate to reach out to us.
-Enjoy your trial!
+We hope these FAQs provide clarity and address any questions you may have about our FT.com trial.
+Should you have any further inquiries, please do not hesitate to contact our support team.